-The relationships we have with other people are one of the most important factors in our overall wellness.
-Research has shown that people who have a strong social support network have improved mental and physical wellness, and are less likely to struggle with problems such as low mood and worry.
+The relationships we have with other people are one of the most important factors in our wellness.
+Research has shown that people who have strong social support have better mental and physical wellness.
+They are less likely to struggle with problems such as low mood and worry.

 Unfortunately, in the modern world, many of us suffer from loneliness.
-There are many possible reasons why somebody might struggle with social connection, including busy work schedules, mental health and substance use-related concerns, and, more recently, restrictions related to the COVID-19 pandemic.
+There are many possible reasons why somebody might struggle with social connection.
+Busy work schedules, mental health challenges, and substance use-related concerns can all affect our relationships.

 Make a point of scheduling time to spend with your friends or family.

 Join an interest group in your local community, or find online spaces dedicated to your interests & passions.

 We can only show up for the people we care about if our own needs are also being met.
 Make time for things like self-care.

 If you’re lonely, don’t feel embarrassed or ashamed.
 Since before the pandemic, a growing number of people have been struggling with loneliness.